tbumi/glacier-upload/README.md

 ### Prerequisites

-Amazon S3 Glacier is a cloud storage service that is optimized for long term storage for a relatively cheap price.
 To upload an archive to Amazon S3 Glacier vault, ensure you have:

 -   Created an AWS account
 -   Created an Amazon S3 Glacier vault from the AWS CLI tool or the Management